BastosCaio/BastosCaio/README.md

-- 👋 Hi, I’m @BastosCaio
+- 👋 Hi, I’m Caio Bastos and I'm working with Machine Learning in Matlab and Python, linking it with Neuroscience.

-- 👀 I’m interested in Machine Learning, Neuroscience
+- 👀 I’m interested in Machine Learning, Neuroscience.
-- 🌱 I’m currently learning Machine Learning in python, while I do my Master's in NeuroScience
+- 🌱 I’m currently learning Machine Learning in python, while I do my Master's in NeuroScience.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me bastoscaio96@gmail.com

 <!---
 BastosCaio/BastosCaio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.